quasant1/cardgamedriver/codereview.md

 reach 7 cards.
 In this case, the game ends smoothly, and no exception is thrown.

 ### How to fix it
 The fix can be simple.
 If a player has no card, they lose, and the game is 0.
 So `turns()` can return false, and the game will be terminated before the random function is called.
+See lines 107-109 in `LamarckianPoker`.
+This should fix the problem, since `rand.nextInt(0)` would never be called.
 Although it may seem obvious, it may be good to add that someone loses if they run out of cards in the project specifications.

 ## `IndexOutOfBoundsException`